shubham0794x/clientPanel_Interface/README.md

 - To combat this from happening we're going to refactor our application to use `Context API`, making it easier and more effiecent to access data across our application.

+## MVP Requirements:_

+- Create a `ProductContext` and a `CartContext`
+- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components
+- Consume data using the `useContext` hook from `ProductContext` and `CartContext`

+## Stretch Problems

+Do not attempt stretch problems until MVP has been reached and a final commit has been made.

+- Create a `removeItem` function that allows you to remove an item from your cart with a click of a button.
+This `removeItem` function should be able to be consumed from your `ShoppingCartItem` component.
+  Remember each item has an `id` this will help out a lot while creating your removeItem function!